Joe Wong (American football)

-Joseph Hau'oli L. Wong (born February 24, 1976) is a former American football offensive lineman of the National Football League.
-He was drafted by the Miami Dolphins in the seventh round of the 1999 NFL Draft.
-He played college football at Brigham Young after transferring from Hawaii.
+Joseph Hau'oli L. Wong (born February 24, 1976) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
+He played college football for the BYU Cougars after transferring from the Hawaii Rainbow Warriors.
+Wong was selected by the Miami Dolphins in the seventh round of the 1999 NFL draft with the 244th overall pick.

 Wong was also a member of the Philadelphia Eagles and Oakland Raiders.

 After his playing career, he became a head coach at his alma mater, Kailua High School, leading them to the 2019 OAI Division I title.
 His son, Elias, plays football at Hawaii.

 His father is Hawaiian and his mother is Portuguese.